 Home care workers face deadline to get vaccinated in NY

 ALBANY, N.Y.
-(AP) - Home health aides who refuse to get a COVID-19 vaccination are barred from working in New York as of Friday under a new state mandate.
+(AP) - Home health aides who refuse to get a COVID-19 vaccination are barred from working with patients in New York under a new state mandate.

-One industry group warned that could lead to thousands of caregivers losing their jobs.
+One industry group warned the mandate that took effect Friday could lead to thousands of caregivers losing their jobs.

 Data on how many of the state’s home health aides had been vaccinated ahead of the deadline wasn’t immediately available, but there are fears that many still hadn’t gotten their required first shot.